-The Florida Keys are a perfect stop on any Florida road trip.
+The Florida Keys are a perfect stop on any Florida road trip and a great spot for a family beach vacation.
 The combination of fresh seafood places, scenic views, and fishing make it a perfect vacation destination.
 I grew up in Miami and traveled to the Keys countless times.
 It was great to be able to travel locally on the weekends and get away from the big city.
 My parents still have a second home there, and due to this, I’m quite familiar with the local spots.
 In fact, our family has eaten at many places in Key Largo, Islamorada, Marathon,

 Key Largo Restaurants: The Basics